deanmoses/image-dater/README.md

 # image-dater
-A perl script to set photos' creation dates correctly.
+A BASH shell script to set photos' creation dates correctly.
+Only tested on Mac OSX.

 This script sets:
  - Photos' EXIF / IPTC capture date